Written by Michele Wheat

 More than 13,000 donations are needed daily in order to maintain the blood supply required by the thousands of hospitals, clinics, and treatment centers across America.
 Unfortunately, only 38% of the population is eligible to donate, of which less than 10% actually do so annually.
 Given this perpetual shortage, National Blood Donor Month was first declared by President Richard Nixon on December 31st 1969, as a way to honor existing donors and encourage future ones to join.

-Cause & Awareness Facts
+Cause & Awareness Facts About Blood Donation

 For the past 50 years, the lifesaving contributions blood donors make are recognized every January.
 The timing of the observance month is intentional, as blood and platelet donations often decrease during the winter months due to factors such as the busy holidays, seasonal illnesses, and inclement conditions.
 Severe weather specifically often causes many blood drives to be cancelled, resulting in hundreds of uncollected donations.
 In an effort to highlight and combat this, January felt the most fitting to serve as the official awareness month for blood donation.
 But because the scarcity of blood is a global health matter, World Blood Donor Day was further established in 2005.
 Similar to National Blood Donor Month, World Blood Donor Day aims to raise public consciousness regarding the need for regular blood donations, as well as thank donors for their service and dedication to saving lives.
 It also celebrates medical professionals who research/develop new technology and uses for donated blood, as well as medical teams that use blood on a regular basis.
 In commemoration of the birthday anniversary of Karl Landsteiner, the scientist who won the Nobel Prize for his 1901 discovery of the ‘ABO’ blood group system, June 14th is observed internationally as World Donor Day.